Ital023/WorkShop-Evitando-Consultas-lentas-JPA/README.md

 ## Muitos para Um (Many To One)
 ### Código a ser analisado

-Temos duas entidades relacionado por Many To One
+Temos duas entidades relacionadas por Many To One
   - Employee
     ```
       @Entity